Robolabo/Mereli/docs/tutorials/worlds.rst

 groups arrange multiple entities (normally homogeneous entities) into a single set.
 In this way, the simulator can apply collective operations to all the members of the group jointly.
 The clearer use case of groups is related to position states initialization, so that the sampling of positions can be done as a group.
-For instance, the positions of an static swarm of mobile robots can be randomly sampled using an random spatial graph generator to preserve swarm compactness (see :py:class:`spike_swarm_sim.utils.initializers.RandomGraphInitializer`).
+For instance, the positions of an static swarm of mobile robots can be randomly sampled using an random spatial graph generator to preserve swarm compactness (see :py:class:`mereli.utils.initializers.RandomGraphInitializer`).

 .. note::